 Comment

 This instruction is based on the Digital Millennium Copyright Act’s (“DMCA”) safe harbor provision for transitory digital network communications.
-See 17 U.S.C. § 512(a) and (k).
+See 17 U.S.C. §§ 512(a), (k).
 The DMCA safe harbor provisions are affirmative defenses to copyright infringement.
-Mavrix Photographs, LLC v.
+See Mavrix Photographs, LLC v.
 LiveJournal, Inc., 873 F.3d 1045, 1052 (9th Cir.
 2017); Columbia Pictures Indus., Inc. v.
 Fung, 710 F.3d 1020, 1039 (9th Cir.
 2013).
 They “provide protection from liability for: (1) transitory digital network communications; (2) system caching; (3) information residing on systems or networks at the direction of users; and (4) information location tools.”
 Ellison v.
 Robertson, 357 F.3d 1072, 1076-77 (9th Cir.
 2004) (footnotes omitted).

 The DMCA was “enacted to foster cooperation among copyright holders and service providers in dealing with infringement on the Internet.”
 UMG Recordings, Inc. v.
 Shelter Cap.
 Partners LLC, 718 F.3d 1006, 1021-22 (9th Cir.
 2013) (citing congressional legislative history).
 It is intended to mediate “competing interests in protecting intellectual property interests and in encouraging creative development of devices for using the Internet to make information available.”
 Columbia Pictures, 710 F.3d at 1024.
 This defense can be used by a service provider of network communication services when “the service provider merely acts as a conduit for infringing material without storing, caching, or providing links to copyrighted material.”
 UMG Recordings, Inc., 718 F.3d at 1019 n.10 (internal quotation marks and citations omitted).

-For a definition of a service provider of network communication services, see Instruction 17.27 (Copyright—Affirmative Defense—Service Provider of Network Communications Services Defined).
-For commentary on a reasonably implemented policy for the termination of users who are repeat infringers, see Instruction 17.27 (Copyright—Affirmative Defense—Service Provider of Network Communications Services Defined).
+For a definition of a service provider of network communication services, see Instruction 17.29 (Copyright—Affirmative Defense—Service Provider of Network Communications Services Defined (17 U.S.C. § 512(a))).
+For commentary on a reasonably implemented policy for the termination of users who are repeat infringers, see Instruction 17.29 (Copyright—Affirmative Defense—Service Provider of Network Communications Services Defined (17 U.S.C. § 512(a))).

 Kept for No Longer Than Reasonably Necessary for Transmission: A period of fourteen days of temporary storage can qualify as storage for no longer than is reasonably necessary for transmission.
 Ellison, 357 F.3d at 1081.